-The La Follette School will host its second annual La Follette Forum, funded by the Kohl Initiative, on Wednesday, October 6, 2021.
+The La Follette School hosted its second annual La Follette Forum, funded by the Kohl Initiative, on Wednesday, October 6, 2021.

-The daylong conference on climate policy will feature policymakers, practitioners, community leaders, and researchers engaged in conversation about innovative solutions for addressing climate issues and improving the lives of people in Wisconsin.
+The daylong conference on climate policy featured policymakers, practitioners, community leaders, and researchers engaged in conversation about innovative solutions for addressing climate issues and improving the lives of people in Wisconsin.

-This panel will discuss the role of youth activism and effective communication strategies in tackling the climate crisis.
+This panel discussed the role of youth activism and effective communication strategies in tackling the climate crisis.

-Panelists will offer views on how state and local decisions can help provide electricity while meeting climate goals.
+Panelists offered views on how state and local decisions can help provide electricity while meeting climate goals.

 8:15 – 9 a.m.
 Check-In and Breakfast

 9 – 10 a.m.
 Opening Remarks and Keynote

 - All We Can Save: Leaderful is the Way Forward: Katharine Wilkinson, author, teacher, co-founder of The All We Can Save Project, and co-host of the podcast A Matter of Degrees.